ReconInfoSec/ansible-nginx-gen/README.md

 * In `main.yml`:
   * Replace `172.20` addresses with the addresses of your backend servers, those are placeholders
   * Populate the TCP/TLS/UDP ports lists as needed
-  * Populate the security group IDs with the IDs of your security groups in AWS, if using AWS, otherwise set `aws` to `false`
+  * Populate the CIDR you need to allow access from and security group IDs, if using AWS, otherwise set `aws` to `false`
   * Populate `cert_path` to point to the directory holding your cert and key
 * This generates TCP/UDP streams only, not HTTP, so you must have the following in your NGINX config somewhere:
   ```